annachen368/Design_pattern/README.md

 # Design_pattern

 ## The Singleton Pattern
+It ensures a class has only one instance, and provides a global point of access to it.

 ## The Command Pattern
 Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.